mythridium/music/README.md

 Does not contain actual music.
 Sorry. :(

-Disclaimer: Please backup your save file into a new save slot, so that if anything happens, you can revert back to a save from before installing this mod.
+Disclaimer: Please backup your save file before installing this mod, preferably importing it into a new save slot.
+That way if anything happens, or you decide to not want this mod anymore, you can easily uninstall the mod, delete the save, and go back to the existing save from before installing this mod.

 Please provide any feedback or bug reports, would love to hear your thoughts.

-Note: I've checked Android and iOS to maximise people giving this skill a go, however I only have an android phone available and I have NOT tested on mobile, only on Steam and Browser.
+Note: I've checked Android and iOS to maximize people giving this skill a go, however I only have an android phone available and I have NOT tested on mobile, only on Steam and Browser.
 Let me know if something goes wrong on mobile and I'll try to fix it.

 ![Music](images/music.png)